NadiaIdris/typescript-exercises-to-become-a-better-engineer/README.md

 # About
-This is a repo with one README file linking to TypeScript(TS) projects.
+This is a repo with one README file linking to TypeScript(TS) projects helping engineers to become better programmers.

 ## Exercises
 - [ts-pretty-print-json](https://github.com/NadiaIdris/ts-pretty-print-json)